Meganmccarty/butterfly-finder/README.md

 You can visit the live Butterfly Finder here: https://meganmccarty.github.io/butterfly-finder

+You can also [watch a short walkthrough](https://drive.google.com/file/d/1xY59IH-LSEMj68_VXfD3KIOpm1jma12s/view?usp=sharing) of the project

 ## Get your own copy
 To create your own copy of this project:
 1. Fork this repo